datacarpentry/sql-socialsci/episodes/04-missing-data.md

 in E_yes_group_count otherwise this field was not even presented in the survey and so contains a `NULL` value.
 In this situation we expect `NULL` values and they will not cause any problems.

-However the `F14_items_owned` column records the possesions of the Farmer.
+However the `F14_items_owned` column records the possessions of the Farmer.
 This question was always asked.
-It is not clear from the `NULL` values we find in this field whether or not it means 'I have no possesions' or 'I do not wish to tell you what possessions I have', in short, we know nothing about the items owned and therefore the value of `NULL` is appropriate.
+It is not clear from the `NULL` values we find in this field whether or not it means 'I have no possessions' or 'I do not wish to tell you what possessions I have', in short, we know nothing about the items owned and therefore the value of `NULL` is appropriate.